Generative AI vs Statistical AI in recruiting

 Statistical AI

 Strength: Consistent, measurable results when trained well.
-Good for repetitive classification tasks at scale.
+Good for repetitive classification tasks.

 Weakness: Only as good as training data.
 Breaks when hiring patterns shift.
 Hard to audit "why it chose this candidate."